universetraveller/CatenaD4J/README.md

 # CatenaD4J
 CatenaD4J (c4j) is a dataset that can be used to evaluate existing techniques on repairing indivisible multi-hunk bugs.
 This repository also contains an implementation of tool for  detecting and creating indivisible bugs.

-C4j works like a plugin of other datasets and now use Defects4J as default backend because c4j contains a lot of bugs generated from defects4j.
-But it is easy to switch its backend or expand its commands and bugs.
+The implementation in this repository functions as a plugin on top of existing bug datasets.
+It currently uses Defects4J as the default backend, since a large portion of c4j bugs are derived from Defects4J.
+The backend is modular and can be easily replaced, and the commands and bugs can be extended with minimal effort.

+## Alternative Implementation

+A Python implementation of Defects4J and CatenaD4J is available at [catena4j](https://github.com/universetraveller/catena4j).
+This implementation emphasizes runtime performance and provides a native API, making it well suited for general users and everyday use.

 > [!NOTE]
-> In our experiments, we discovered some flaky bugs in the Mockito project within this dataset.
-These bugs produced varying test results when run in different environments (e.g. sequential versus parallel execution, or under high CPU usage).
-We wil be working to determine the reasons.
-It is recommended to avoid using bugs in the Mockito project currently.
+> For research purposes—especially when reproducing experiments from the paper or when strict consistency with the paper’s results is required—we recommend using the current implementation.

 ## Bugs  in the dataset
-CatenaD4J now contains 6 projects and 367 bugs generated from Defects4J.
+CatenaD4J currently includes 17 projects and over 600 bugs derived from Defects4J.
+Among these, 204 bugs are indivisible multi-hunk bugs isolated from Defects4J.
+In addition, the dataset includes 222 identified indivisible multi-hunk bugs from Defects4J with minimized tests.

 - The dataset consists of original bugs that is indivisible from d4j and isolated new bugs what original bugs of d4j are divided into.